ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/02-trees/01-trees-intro.md

 [Slide 1]

-In the first module, we saw strings as a
+In the first module, we saw strings as our first data strcture.
+The next structure we will cover are trees.

+[Slide 2]

+Trees are a heirarchical strcutre.
+Much like